r00t-3xp10it/trojanizer/README.md

 ## PAYLOADS (agents) ACCEPTED
     .exe | .bat | .vbs | .ps1
-    "All applications that windows/SFX can auto-extract-execute"
+    "All payloads that windows/SFX can auto-extract-execute"

     HINT: If sellected 'SINGLE_EXEC=ON' in the settings file, then trojanizer will accept any kind of extension to be inputed.

 <br />